c4s4/neon/doc/tasks.md

 - Argument of a command defined as a list won't be expanded by shell.
 Thus
   $USER won't be expanded for instance.
 - The cafe option prevents the system from going to sleep while the command is running.
-It uses systemd-inhibit on Linux and caffeinate on MacOS and raises an error on any other operating system.
+It uses systemd-inhibit on Linux and caffeinate on MacOS.
+On other operating systems, or if the wrapper command is not available in PATH, it is silently ignored.

 ## assert